 TL;DR: Goldman Sachs economists still see only a 35% probability of a recession over the next year, and think any recession would likely be mild.
 They are particularly skeptical of the common view that Fed rate hikes of the size expected, or even a little larger, will be enough to cause a recession.

 This article is for informational purposes only and is not a substitute for individualized professional advice.
-Individuals should consult their own tax advisor for matters specific to their own taxes and nothing communicated to you herein should be considered tax advice.
-This article was prepared by and approved by Marcus by Goldman Sachs, but does not reflect the institutional opinions of Goldman Sachs Bank USA, Goldman Sachs Group, Inc. or any of their affiliates, subsidiaries or division.
-Goldman Sachs Bank USA does not provide any financial, economic, legal, accounting, tax or other recommendation in this article.
+Articles on this website were commissioned and approved by Marcus by Goldman Sachs®, but may not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA, Goldman Sachs & Co.
+LLC or any of their affiliates, subsidiaries or divisions.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
-Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA or any its affiliates.
-Neither Goldman Sachs Bank USA nor any of its affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements or any information contained in this document and any liability therefore is expressly disclaimed.
+This article is not a product of Goldman Sachs Global Investment Research.
+The information contained in this article does not constitute a recommendation from any Goldman Sachs entity to the recipient, and Goldman Sachs is not providing any financial, economic, legal, investment, accounting, or tax advice through this article or to its recipient.
+Neither Goldman Sachs nor any of its affiliates makes any representation or warranty, express or implied, as to the accuracy or completeness of the statements or any information contained in this article and any liability therefore (including in respect of direct, indirect, or consequential loss or damage) is expressly disclaimed.